Lindawa40/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 script 14-converts a number from base 10 to base 16 script 15-encodes and decodes text using the rot13 encryption.
-Assume ASCII script 16-prints every other line from the input, starting with the first line
+Assume ASCII script 16-prints every other line from the input, starting with the first line script 17- adds the two numbers stored in the environment variables WATER and STIR and prints the result